tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 The key "dnsZones", which contains an array of domains as strings, indicates the zones that belong to the PvD.
-Any zone that is listed in this array for a Web PvD MUST have a corresponding NS2 record that defines the DoH server as authoritative for the zone.
-Servers SHOULD include in this array any names that are considered default or well-known for the deployment, but is not required or expected to list all zones or domains for which it is authoritative.
-The trade-off here is that zones that are listed can be fetched and validated automatically by clients, thus removing a bootstrapping step in discovering mappings from domains to Authoritative DoH Servers.
+Any zone that is listed in this array for a Web PvD MUST have a corresponding NS2 record that defines the DoH server as designated for the zone.
+Servers SHOULD include in this array any names that are considered default or well-known for the deployment, but is not required or expected to list all zones or domains for which it is designated.
+The trade-off here is that zones that are listed can be fetched and validated automatically by clients, thus removing a bootstrapping step in discovering mappings from domains to Designated DoH Servers.

 Client that retrieve the Web PvD JSON dictionary SHOULD perform an NS2 record